VoltrexKeyva/string_toolkit.h/README.md

 ```

 ### Create a progress-bar
 Creates a progress-bar-like string.
+Returns `NULL` if:
+- The second parameter is less than the first one,
+- The second parameter is `0`,
+- The first or second parameter is less than `0`, or
-Returns `NULL` if the last parameter is `0`.
+- The last parameter is `0`.

 ```c
 // create a 50%-like progress bar
 char * progress = st_progress_bar(